+18.2.8.
 The Picture and the North Arrow Items¶

 The Picture item is a tool that helps decorate your map with pictures, logos… It can also be used to add north arrows, despite the dedicated North arrow tool.

+220.127.116.11.
 The Picture Item¶

-From the Search directories area you can also select an image from the loaded previews to set the image source.
+From the Search directories area you can select an image from the loaded previews to set the image source.
 These images are by default provided by folders set in .

 With the Resize mode option, you can set how the image is displayed when the frame is resized:

-QGIS default provided
+The QGIS provided (default)

 .SVG files are customizable,

-meaning that you can easily apply different Fill color, Stroke color
+meaning that you can easily apply other Fill color,

-(including opacity) and Stroke width than the original, using their
+Stroke width than the original, using their

 corresponding feature in the SVG Parameters group.
-These properties

-can as well be data-defined.
+These properties can also be data-defined.

-If you add a
+If you add an

-.SVG file that does not enable these properties, you may
+.SVG file that does not enable these properties,

 You can read this blog post to see an example.

 Images can be rotated with the Image rotation field.
-Activating the Sync with map checkbox synchronizes the rotation of the image with the rotation applied to a selected map item; this is a convenient feature for north arrows that you can align with either:
+Activating the Sync with map checkbox synchronizes the rotation of the image with the rotation applied to a selected map item.
+This is a convenient feature for north arrows that you can align with either:

 You can also apply a declination Offset to the picture rotation.

+18.104.22.168.
 The North Arrow Item¶

 Since north arrows are images, the North Arrow item has the same properties as the picture item.
 The main differences are:

-A default north arrow is used when adding the item instead of a blank frame
+A default north arrow is used when adding the item, instead of a blank frame